Équinoxe d’automne aux portes de l’absurde

 So, bringing these together, here’s what I tried out.
 Something certainly more involved than Zara’s original instructions, but very much in a similar spirit.

-Putting everything together, the result is the YouTube video above.
+Putting everything together, the result was the YouTube video below.

 It’s… somewhat interesting.
 But I also feel a bit dirty for its faked creativity.